sanrio00/portfolio-projects/Completed/Financial Statement Preprocessing & Analysis/README.md

 ## Methodology
 First, we obtain the Top 200 stocks by market capitalization (named as price in the code) from US-listed exchanges using the [Financial Modelling Prep API](https://financialmodelingprep.com/api/v3/stock/list?apikey=NSD2m35XyjrwOoYdtKbq1JPOHlABl8CW).
 When making investment decisions, it is important to select relevant companies that reflect high growth and profitability potential in the market.
 Tracking companies by market cap (e.g. NFLX, TSLA, MSI) helps with this.

-Second, the real stock data is expanded with synthetic data to add more rows and increase it to a larger dataset.
-4 datasets: Base, Partial, Historical & Sparse were generated using a custom function.
-Data preprocessing (see Data Preprocessing step) was done to check for duplicates, missing data, as well as calculations for all columns in each dataset before all 4 datasets were merged into a [single DataFrame](https://github.com/sanrio00/portfolio-projects/blob/main/Completed/Financial%20Statement%20Preprocessing%20%26%20Analysis/merged_df.csv).
+Second, the real stock data is expanded with synthetic data to increase the size of the overall data and 4 datasets were generated using this method.
+Data preprocessing (see Data Preprocessing step) was then conducted to check for duplicates, missing data, as well as calculations for all columns in each dataset before all 4 datasets were merged into a [single DataFrame](https://github.com/sanrio00/portfolio-projects/blob/main/Completed/Financial%20Statement%20Preprocessing%20%26%20Analysis/merged_df.csv).

 Third, we have conducted EDA (see EDA step) to observe potential patterns in the dataset on-demand, identifying potential outliers and confirming various hypotheses before visualizing the important data in the Analysis step.